Shraddhasri25/Portfolio_Projects/Legal_Mistral_7B/Readme.md

 #  Enhancing Legal Expertise with Advanced AI
 - **Introduction**:
 In the realm of legal practice, harnessing the power of cutting-edge technology is paramount to achieving greater efficiency and accuracy.
-The Legal LLM project, spearheaded by Viswash Srivastava, ventures into this territory by leveraging state-of-the-art AI capabilities, notably fine-tuning the Mistral 7b model to address specific legal challenges in Company Law 2013.
+The Legal LLM project, ventures into this territory by leveraging state-of-the-art AI capabilities, notably fine-tuning the Mistral 7b model to address specific legal challenges in Company Law 2013.

 - **Situation**: